Mzhenian/CrispyCrumbsServer/README.md

 - Node.js
 - MongoDB
   - By default, CrispyCrumbs will use the "CrispyCrumbs" database in "mongodb://localhost:27017/CrispyCrumbs" connection **and will overwrite anything in it**.
-- **TCP Recommendation Server**: The TCP server is necessary for video recommendations.
-Activate the [C++ TCP Server](https://github.com/Mzhenian/CrispyCrumbsTCP) according to the instructions provided in the repository before starting the Node.js server.
+- **C++ Recommendations Server**: provide video recommendations tailored for each user.
+Activate the [C++ TCP Recommendations Server](https://github.com/Mzhenian/CrispyCrumbsTCP) according to the instructions provided in the repository before starting the Node.js server.
 Without it, the server will display random videos in the suggested videos section.

 ### Download

-- Download [CrispyCrumbsServer](https://github.com/Mzhenian/CrispyCrumbsServer) and unzip it.
+- Download [CrispyCrumbsServer](https://github.com/Mzhenian/CrispyCrumbsServer) zip and extract it.
 - **Or** [clone](https://github.com/Mzhenian/CrispyCrumbsServer.git) the repository.

 ### Initialization Option One: Easy & Fast Script

-**Note:** If you're interested in using the website quickly, you can run the CrispyCrumbs website initialization script, which will also initialize the server without updating the JWT secret.
+**Note:** If you're interested in using the website quickly, you can run only the CrispyCrumbs website initialization script, which will also initialize the server without updating the JWT secret.

 1. Open a command prompt in the `CrispyCrumbsServer` project folder.
 2. Run: `.\init_server.cmd`